-The BA Digital Media and Society is based within the Department of Sociological Studies, but it brings together modules from other departments in the Faculty of Social Sciences, such as the Information School.
+The Digital Media and Society BA is based within the Department of Sociological Studies, but it brings together modules from other departments in the Faculty of Social Sciences, such as the Information School.
 It offers you the opportunity to study digital media developments in relation to a range of fields, like education, marketing or journalism.

-A degree in BA Digital Media and Society can open up a variety of careers to you.
+A degree in Digital Media and Society BA can open up a variety of careers to you.
 There is a whole industry behind the scenes of the digital media platforms with which we engage on a daily basis.
 Lots of these job titles are new and not yet familiar to us, but there is plenty of work there.

 You could work within digital media organisations, agencies or game companies, working in roles such as UX (User Experience Design), usability studies or user research.

 Alternatively, you could use your skills to launch a career in marketing, communications and PR, for example working as a digital media manager or social media account manager for a local or city council, in a museum or theatre, or working for a charitable organisation.

 Each year you will take 120 credits, including all core modules.
 Modules are assessed by a variety of methods, which include coursework, project work and exams.